peterwilli/IOTA-tangle-explorer/README.md

 Assuming you have NodeJS.

-- cd to tangle-explorer-web
+- `cd` to tangle-explorer-web
-- run `npm install`
+- if you haven't got Yarn yet, run `npm install -g yarn` (possibly as root)
+- run `yarn`
-- run `npm run dev` and a web browser will pop up with the page.
+- run `yarn dev` and a web browser will pop up with the page.

 ## Contributors